Skip to content

 LowRereadingReading the same text multiple times

-Use the table as a decision rule: if a study habit does not make you retrieve, explain, discriminate, or sleep on the material, it may still feel productive, but it is probably not doing the hard memory work that survives next week.
+Read the table as a sorting test.
+A good habit makes you retrieve, explain, discriminate, or sleep on the material.
+A weak one skips all four and still feels productive while skipping the hard memory work that survives until next week.

-Did you know?
-The popular “Learning Pyramid” (10% from reading, 90% from teaching) has no empirical origin.
-Letrud (2012) traced it to a 1960s National Training Laboratories document with zero cited studies.
-The core idea (active beats passive) is right.
-The numbers are fabricated.
-Use Dunlosky’s ratings instead.
+Watch out for the “Learning Pyramid” floating around study blogs (10% from reading, 90% from teaching).
+It has no empirical origin.
+Letrud (2012) traced it back to a 1960s National Training Laboratories document that cited zero studies.
+The headline idea, active beats passive, holds up fine.
+The neat percentages were invented.
+Trust Dunlosky’s ratings, not the pyramid.

-So what is the best method of study?
-The research answer is active retrieval at spaced intervals.
-Everything else on the list of effective study methods below either supports those two or fails to beat them.
-Here are 9 study techniques ranked by evidence strength.
+So what’s the best method of study?
+Research keeps landing on the same answer: active retrieval at spaced intervals.
+Every other technique below either feeds those two or loses to them.
+Here are 9 methods ranked by evidence strength.

 1. Test Yourself Instead of Rereading